Boycotts of Israel in sports: Athletes who have competed with Israel

 In 2007, Mushir Salem Jawher, a Kenyan-born marathoner, lost his Bahraini citizenship after competing in the Tiberias Marathon in Israel, but later that year reacquired Bahraini citizenship and competed again in the Tiberias Marathon in 2008, 2009 and 2010.

 Despite the country's international political issues, a growing number of Arab athletes are joining domestic Israeli sports teams and the international teams, including the Israel national football team.
 These include Rifaat Turk, Najwan Ghrayib, Walid Badir, Salim Toama, Abbas Suan, amongst others.
 Another Arab-Israeli, Johar Abu Lashin, born in Nazareth, was an IBO Welterweight champion.

 In June 2018, Argentina cancelled a planned football friendly against Israel.
 The game was originally due to be played in Haifa, but was moved to Jerusalem, which is claimed by both Palestine and Israel as capital.
 Palestinians saw this as politicizing the match, as the stadium it was due to be played in sits on the site of a former Palestinian village.
 Israeli Minister of Culture Miri Regev denied that the game was being politicised by the move, but was being moved to celebrate the 70th anniversary of Israel.
 International pressure grew on Argentina to call off the game, led by the BDS campaign and the Palestinian Football Association.
 Threats were also made against Argentine players.
 The match was called off, with Argentina giving the reason as security concerns.
 The BDS campaign and Palestinian FA claimed a victory, with campaign group Avaaz thanking Argentina for their "brave ethical decision".
 Argentine Striker Gonzalo Higuain said they had "finally done the right thing", while Argentine Foreign Minister Jorge Faurie said he believed his country's footballers "were not willing to play the game", but also compared the threats his country's players received as "exceeding of (those of) ISIS."
-Israel's Defence Minister Avigdor Lieberman responded to the cancellation of the match by calling the BDS campaign "a pack of anti-Semitic terrorist supporters" and claimed that the Argentines couldn't "withstand the pressure of the Israeli-hating inciters".
+Israel's Defence Minister Avigdor Lieberman responded to the cancellation of the match by calling the BDS campaign "a pack of anti-Semitic terrorist supporters" and claimed that the Argentines could not "withstand the pressure of the Israeli-hating inciters".
 Culture Minister Regev blamed threats on Lionel Messi for the cancellation of the friendly match.
-In early November 2019, the BDS movement sought the cancellation of a soccer match between the national teams of Argentina and Uruguay scheduled to be held in Tel Aviv, Israel.
+In early November 2019, the BDS movement sought the cancellation of a football match between the national teams of Argentina and Uruguay scheduled to be held in Tel Aviv, Israel.
 The match took place on 19 November.